David H. Gutmann, MD, PhD

 Dr. Gutmann’s research laboratory has been highly productive, generating many small-animal models of NF, which have provided critical insights into the pathogenesis of brain and nerve tumors, as well as normal brain development.
 Importantly, these studies have led to the discovery and evaluation of several new treatments for NF-related tumors and medical problems, some of which are currently being studied in human clinical trials.

-Dr. Gutmann has published over 400 peer-reviewed manuscripts, and served on many national and international advisory boards, including the National Institute of Neurological Disorders and Stroke Advisory Council.
-He has been recognized for his achievements with numerous prestigious honors, such as the 2012 Frederich von Recklinghausen Award, 2013 Washington University Distinguished Faculty Research Award, 2016 Research Program Award from the National Institute of Neurological Disorders and Stroke, and 2017 Alexander von Humboldt Research Award.
+Dr. Gutmann has published over 500 peer-reviewed manuscripts, and served on many national and international advisory boards, including the National Institute of Neurological Disorders and Stroke Advisory Council.
+He has been recognized for his achievements with numerous prestigious honors, such as the 2012 Frederich von Recklinghausen Award, 2013 Washington University Distinguished Faculty Research Award, 2016 Research Program Award from the National Institute of Neurological Disorders and Stroke, 2017 Alexander von Humboldt Research Award, 2019 Abhijit Guha Award, 2020 Neuro-Oncology Scientific Award, and the 2020 Triennial George W. Jacoby Award.
+He is an elected fellow of the American Association for the Advancement of Science, American Neurological Association, American Academy of Neurology, Association of American Physicians, and National Academy of Medicine.

 Assistant Professor of Pediatrics Division of Hematology/Oncology